MicaHorton/hyfix.ai/NOTES.md

 - Different deployed version renders different from local.
 Clear cache.
 Possibly install extension to fix this.
 - Categories not fetched on mobile.
 Need to use deployed api, not localhost.
 - Claudia.js internal server error.
 Bcrypt package had operating system/versioning problems (resulting in invalid elf headers), use bcrypt.js
+- Array that has data as a whole, but each piece is undefined.
+Console.log updates multi-part objects after the fact, but not primitive data types

 ## Design Contemplations